-For the Service to monitor cumulative effects, it is important for the Corps to monitor the number of permits and provide information to the Service regarding the number of permits issued where the effect determination was: "may affect, not like y to adversely affect."
-We request that the Corps send us an annual summary consisting project dates, Corps identification numbers, project acreages, project wetland project locations in latitude and longitude in decimal degrees.
+For the Service to monitor cumulative effects, it is important for the Corps to monitor the number of permits and provide information to the Service regarding the number of permits issued where the effect determination was: "may affect, not likely to adversely affect."
+We request that the Corps send us an annual summary consisting of: project dates, Corps identification numbers, project acreages, project wetland acreages, and project locations in latitude and longitude in decimal degrees.

-Thank you for your cooperation and effort in prote ing free rally listed species.
-If you have any questions, please contact Allen Webb at extensio.
-46.
+Thank you for your cooperation and effort in protecting federally listed species.
+If you have any questions, please contact Allen Webb at extension 246.